Dizzy (series): Growth of the series

 Treasure Island Dizzy was again written for the ZX Spectrum and Amstrad CPC, using an updated version of the game engine from the original Dizzy, and a world editor that the Olivers had also written.
 Originally, it was just going to be called Dizzy 2, but they eventually took motivation from the naming of the James Bond series and decided to name it Treasure Island Dizzy, aiming to make it clearer that the game was a separate, stand-alone experience that could be enjoyed without having played the original.

 One of the problems that they encountered during development was that it was possible to put the game into an unwinnable state.
 When the player lost a life, they respawned – effectively being brought back to life – in a safe location.
 One of the game's items was a snorkel that was required to move underwater and the twins found that it was possible to respawn in such a way that the snorkel was completely inaccessible, either under or across the water.
 Being unable to think of any other solution in time for release, they made the decision to give the player only one life.
 This removed the logic problem but also gave the game a reputation as the series' most difficult incarnation.

-In addition to the three platforms that Dizzy had appeared on, Treasure Island Dizzy was also ported to the Amiga, Atari ST, Nintendo Entertainment System (NES), and DOS.
+In addition to the three platforms that Dizzy had appeared on, Treasure Island Dizzy was also ported to the Amiga, Atari ST, Nintendo Entertainment System, and MS-DOS.

-The third game of the series, Fast Food, saw a departure from the style of the first two games.
-Instead of the platform adventure gameplay they had, it was a maze game, inspired by Pac-Man.
+The third game in the series, 1989's Fast Food, saw a departure from the style of the first two games.
+Instead of the platform adventure gameplay they had, it was a maze video game, inspired by Pac-Man.
 The Olivers have given various explanations for this change in interviews they have given over the years, including a desire to prove that the character of Dizzy was valuable even outside the adventure format, caution over not wanting to over-saturate the market with similar games, and even a desire to develop a game that could be made very quickly to be out in time for Christmas.
-Regardless of the reason for the change in format, it proved to be a successful one, with Philip Oliver later commenting that, "people get more involved in the adventures but the arcade games sell just as well".
+Regardless of the reason for the change in format, it proved to be a successful one, with Philip Oliver later commenting that "people get more involved in the adventures but the arcade games sell just as well".

-The next game, 1989's Fantasy World Dizzy, was a return to the adventure game format.
+The next game, Fantasy World Dizzy, was a return to the adventure game format.
 It also saw the introduction of the Yolkfolk characters, who were prominent throughout the rest of the series.
 The extra characters allowed the Olivers to include more dialogue in the game, moving it further towards their original conception of an interactive cartoon.
-Following on from Fantasy World Dizzy later the same year came Kwik Snax, another maze game, though this time with a much greater emphasis on puzzle solving.
+Kwik Snax, another maze game (though this time with a much greater emphasis on puzzle solving). was released in 1990.